root-foundation/root/README.md

 Because of more extreme success outcomes _and_ greater number of competent contenders for those outcomes, we will see more widespread investments of greater magnitude.
 Therefore, even the investment into the median contender will increase.

 Therefore, personal tokens, and the market forces they create, will increasingly negate privilege by incentivizing capital to flow to incorrectly undervalued individuals — based on their potential, not wealth.

+## The network

+Personal tokens can't exist in a vacuum.
+We need many functions in order to have a thriving ecosystem of individuals investing in each other through their personal tokens (e.g., fighting fraud, enabling discovery, etc.).
+In order to finance such functions this system will collect a small _equity fee_: a micro stake in every personal token that has successfully raised funds.

+To be able to collect this equity fee, we have another _type_ of token called the _network token_.
+An instance of a network token (i.e., “NetworkToken”) represents the collective potential of the _entire_ network through its micro stakes in all personal tokens.
+The wallet associated with the NetworkToken is the network's treasury that helps finance all of its functions.

+Before we can paint the picture of _how_ personal and network tokens can unite society and democratize opportunity, we need to first see how artificial intelligence is changing our world.

 ## Universal Basic Equity (UBE)